Eight Things Contact Center Agents Want in 2018

 - Visual workflows: Do you support a stale user experience that’s difficult to navigate or one that’s simple and breezy?
 Consider a visual drag-and-drop workflow design, which makes it incredibly easy for agents to bring the right resources, content, and context together across the CRM and other systems to serve customer and organizational needs.

 - Personalization: Just like customers, can it be argued that agents desire a certain level of personalization?
 Of course!
 It’s imperative that organizations accommodate today’s evolving workforce.
-For example, 84% of global contact centers say they are adapting to meet the needs of millennials workers, more than half are open to more flexible work arrangements, and 42% are personalizing their management techniques.
+For example, 84% of global contact centers say they are adapting to meet the needs of millennial workers, more than half are open to more flexible work arrangements, and 42% are personalizing their management techniques.

 - Proactive automation: Does your solution fully automate interactions to enhance customer experience?
 This is imperative for agents to naturally support the end-to-end customer journey.
 For example, it may make sense at some point for a customer to move from chat to a live agent because of the nature of his or her inquiry.
 Your engagement solution should automatically support these kinds of escalations so that agents can perform optimally.